Configure DLM Engine on existing Ambari-managed clusters

 Ensure that all components required for the DLM Service have started

-See the DLM Support Matrix for information about required Apache components.
+See the DLM support requirements for information about required Apache components.

 - Repeat this procedure on the Ambari hosts on all remaining clusters on which you install the DLM agent.